Explore Our Therapeutic and Consultative Services

 • Guidance for parents on supporting growth at home and school

-• Our parent support sessions use the Dr. Ross Greene Collaborative & Proactive Solutions (CPS) approach to help you understand your child’s challenging behavior.
+Our parent support sessions use the Dr. Ross Greene Collaborative & Proactive Solutions (CPS) approach to help you understand your child’s challenging behavior.
 These sessions empower you with strategies to work with your child, rather than against them, while reducing conflict and stress at home.
+They will give you, as the parent/caregiver the tools needed to support your child throughout each stage of development.

 Dr Childress is a certified provider and trainer of Collaborative and Proactive Solutions through Lives in the Balance.